codacy/chart/docs/infrastructure/microk8s-quickstart.md

+---
+descriptions: Set up a MicroK8s instance to run Codacy Self-hosted, including all the necessary dependencies and configurations.
+---

 # Creating a MicroK8s cluster

 Follow the instructions below to set up a MicroK8s instance from scratch, including all the necessary dependencies and configurations.